Crystal Palace Documentation

 The API is relatively simple.
 Use the Parse static method of the LinkSpec class to parse a Crystal Palace specification file.
 If there's an error, this method will throw a SpecParseException with detailed information about the parsing errors.
 The Parse method returns a LinkSpec object.

-Call run on the LinkSpec object with your DLL content and a java.util.Map argument, specifying variables as (java.lang.String)$KEY to (byte[])value.
+Call run on the LinkSpec object with your capability content (DLL or COFF) and a java.util.Map argument, specifying variables as (java.lang.String)$KEY to (byte[])value.
 Unlike the command-line, you are responsible for specifying the $ sigil here.
 If there's an error during the linking process, this method will throw either a SpecParseException or a SpecPorgramException.
 Both of these methods have sane toString methods that provide a user-friendly representation of the error(s) and their context.

 The return value of run is your ready-to-go position-independent code blob.